 “The finality of the loss beings to gradually sink in.
 She is not coming back.”

-- Understand that denial is normal, especially when a loss is recent.
+Understand that denial is normal, especially when a loss is recent.
 It serves an important, protective function and is your mind’s way of protecting you from more pain.

-- Understand that it is normal to not “fully get” that a loved one is gone.
+Understand that it is normal to not “fully get” that a loved one is gone.
 Your mind is not yet able to comprehend a life without that person.

-- Be open to seeing reminders about your loved one, even if the experience is painful, as it will help you move through the denial stage of grief.
-As examples: view your loved one’s body; visit the grave site; reread old letters; smell a favorite cologne; look at photographs; go to church; listen to songs; gather meaningful sayings and phrases; visit special places; or wrap yourself in your loved one’s clothing.
+As examples: view your loved one’s body; visit the grave site; reread old letters; smell a favourite cologne; look at photographs; go to church; listen to songs; gather meaningful sayings and phrases; visit special places; or wrap yourself in your loved one’s clothing.

-- Don’t pretend that things are all right when they are not.
+Don’t pretend that things are all right when they are not.
 Be honest with yourself and others.
 Cry freely and let others see your tears.
 Distractions may keep you occupied, but don’t help you move toward resolution.

-- Seek professional help if you are unable to move past the denial stage of grief.
+Seek professional help if you are unable to move past the denial stage of grief.
 You will need professional support if you are unable to function in your everyday life.

-The ‘Anger’ Stage of Grief
+Anger Stage of Grief

-This stage of grief is where we search for blame, feel intense guilt, and lash out.
+The anger stage of grief is where we search for blame, feel intense guilt, and lash out.

 As the numbing effects of the denial stage of grief begins to wear off, the pain of loss starts to firmly take hold.